Sunlight streams through large windows with white frames, illuminating a room and revealing outdoor greenery.

 What’s Next in Indian Interior Design?

-As industry giants like Godrej and Fabindia dwell on growing your footprints, expectations mount for futuristic designs that laboriously yet smoothly unified fuse technology and heritage.
+As industry giants like Godrej and Fabindia dwell on expanding footprints, expectations mount for futuristic designs that laboriously yet smoothly unified fuse technology and heritage.
 Interior design in India serves an progressing canvas, reflecting societal changes with agility like equalizing on the Mumbai metro as the office WiFi conspires against productivity.

 Given global trends and India’s kinetic consumer psyche, it is not far-fetched to envision eco-smart skyscrapers, homes with AI-powered errand-running drones, or, perhaps, mood-responsive wallpapers (because why not have a home that changes colors more often than you change your phone wallpaper?).

 “By 2030, design will no longer merely decorate spaces; it will define life experiences,” predicts Alya Khan, a sociologist and design futurist.
-“Our living spaces will be as a sine-qua-non as our personalities, progressing continuously.”
+“Our living spaces will be as a must-have as our personalities, progressing continuously.”

 Aware Headline Teasers